lubuntu-team/manual/source/4/4.2/muon.rst

 The :guilabel:`Package` shows the package name and a short description of the package.
 The :guilabel:`Status` shows what the current status of the package is.
 The :guilabel:`Requested` shows what status you want for the package.
 To revesrse the sort order of packages press the triangle button just to the left of the :guilabel:`Status` column.

+To select the next package left click on the list of packages press the :kbd:`Down Arrow` key to move to the next selected package.
+To select the previous package left click on the list of packages above press the :kbd:`Up Arrow`.

 When you find your package you want to install on the bottom half of the screen there is a bar of tabs.
 The :guilabel:`detail` tab has a description of the package you are currently selected.
 The :guilabel:`Technical Details` will show you where the package comes from what category it is and what the installed size would be and what size it takes to download the package.
 The :guilabel:`depenedncies` tab shows you what other packages are needed by the package you wish to install.
 To view the changes of a package the :guilabel:`Changes List` and scroll down to view them.

 If you want to see your history of package updates and installed from the :menuselection:`menu --> view --> history` or press :kbd:`control + h`.
 To view all installed packes on the left hand side of the window under filetered click the divider for :guilabel:`By status` and select :guilabel:`installed`. now in the upper main part of the window will be a window with a scrollbar to see all packages on your system.